juniorsundarCasual/TGT/vault/volume-5.chapter-325.md

 "So the orange skin and blonde hair?"
 Ghon followed up.

-"All part of the deviation.
+"Well it's a mixture of different factors coming into play together.
 But don't worry, it should return to normal once I advance to Core Formation realm."

 Just as Ghon was about to retort, the servant by the door announced, "Master, the Young Mistress is here to greet the guest."